 Keeping a home if you have a joint mortgage

-If somebody passes away in a joint tenant home, the survivors inherit the house.
-If the property is owned under tenants in common, the share of the house owned by the person who died passes under the terms of their Will – if they have one – or under the intestacy rules.
+Alternatively, if the house is owned as a tenancy in common, then the share of the property that is owned by the deceased passes under the terms of their Will – if they have one – or under the intestacy rules.

 Keeping an inherited property

 If your loved one who has passed away had a life insurance policy, then you may receive a payment that will help you to pay off the debts.
 Those who choose to take a property on and not sell, whether they are living in it themselves or letting it, will need to keep up with monthly mortgage payments.
 This will usually happen after the house has been remortgaged.

 Keeping a home if there was no will

-In the event that there is no will to determine who will inherit a property, it is up to the law to determine the outcome.
-More often than not, the home is passed to a surviving spouse, partner or child.
+In the event that there is no Will to determine who receives the inherited property, legal procedure will determine the outcome.
+Often, the home is passed to a surviving spouse, partner or child.